8 Best Things to Do in Stonehenge

 - Use a private vehicle as long as you have no problem adapting to driving on the left.
 In this case, it will take you about an hour and a half to reach your destination.

 - Take public transportation.
-You can choose between the National Express bus (3 hours journey time) from Victoria Station.
+You will be able to choose between the National Express bus (3 hours trip) that leaves from Victoria Station.
 Remember that you will have to change at Salisbury.

 - The train also forces you to stop in Salisbury, but it is a comfortable option and allows you to go more relaxed.